Gigaspaces/solution-hub/flights_delay/Readme.md

 ### Starting a Kafka Producer

 This model simulates a flight data feeder component.
-Kafka needs to be deployed as a producer (feeder unit) so it can stream the 2019 flight data to InsightEdge.
+Kafka must be deployed as a producer (feeder unit) so it can stream the 2019 flight data to InsightEdge.

 1. Configure the following properties:
    * kafka.bootstrapServer: The IP address of the Apache Zookeeper module used by Kafka.